voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 .. note::

-    By default, FiftyOne uses the
+    FiftyOne uses the :ref:`COCO-style <evaluating-detections-coco>` evaluation
-    :ref:`COCO-style <evaluating-detections-coco>` evaluation, but
+    by default, but
     :ref:`Open Images-style <evaluating-detections-open-images>` evaluation is
     also natively supported.